Sinead O’Brien is at the forefront of a new wave of Irish poets.

 Words: Blaise Radley.
 Photo: Holly Whitaker.

-In her creative life, Sinead O'Brien often faces a choice between two options.
-Fortunately, she's a dab hand at having her cake and eating it too.
-By day, she's is a senior designer for endlessly renowned fashion provocateur Vivienne Westwood, while by night she's a post-punk poet, drawing acclaim from everyone from John Cooper Clarke to Speedy Wunderground's Dan Carey.
+In her creative life, Sinead O’Brien often faces a choice between two options.
+Fortunately, she’s a dab hand at having her cake and eating it too.
+By day, she’s a senior designer for endlessly renowned fashion provocateur Vivienne Westwood, while by night she’s a post-punk poet, drawing acclaim from everyone from John Cooper Clarke to Speedy Wunderground’s Dan Carey.
 That embrace of two sides, of yin and yang, seems to date back to one simple choice she faced, day-in, day-out throughout her upbringing.
-It's a question most teenagers probably ask themselves at one point.
+It’s a question most teenagers probably ask themselves at one point.
 Vivaldi, or The Beach Boys?

 “My mom had like a tiny little Ford Puma, do you know those cars?
 It was in the 90s.
 It looks like a cat, but it was silver.
 She only had a tape player in the car, and two tapes that she owned: Vivaldi and The Beach Boys.
 So every morning on the way to school, I had this great choice of which to listen to.
 I think it was the perfect smash of references – Beach Boys or Vivaldi – equally on this light, high headspace.
 It’s like the scales of justice.”